 Personal Data = data relating to a living individual who can be identified from that data, either alone or with other information in the data controller’s possession.
 GDPR has a wide definition which says “’Personal Data’ means information relating to an identified or identifiable natural person ‘Data Subject’; an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identity such as a name, an identification, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person”.
 It is important to remember however that Personal Data does not have a set specific exclusive list of things that are Personal Data, like the lists that define PII in some US laws.
 It includes opinions about, and intentions in relation to the data subject.
 Personal data can therefore include names, addresses, National Insurance (social security) numbers and CCTV images of individuals.
 This definition is expanded by GDPR Recital 26 and GDPR Article 4.

 Privacy Shield = the replacement scheme for Safe Harbor announced by the European Commission in February 2016.
-More information at https://www.corderycompliance.com/privacy-shield-faqs/
+Privacy Shield no longer exists as a safe method for data transfer.
+More information at www.bit.ly/pshielddead.

 Processing = obtaining, recording, holding, or carrying out any operation on personal data.
 It includes organisation or alteration; retrieval or use; disclosure and anonymisation, blocking or destruction.
 Most operations in relation to personal data will constitute processing.

 Pseudonymisation = often confused with anonymisation but with pseudonymisation the individual can still be identified – for example at its most basic level changing an employee’s name to an identification number instead and removing all of their other personal details could be pseudonymisation.
-The Article 29 Working Party in its paper on anonymisation has warned of the dangers of confusing pseudonymisation and anonymisation.
+WP29 in its paper on anonymisation has warned of the dangers of confusing pseudonymisation and anonymisation.
 They say “pseudonymisation is not a method of anonymisation.
 It merely reduces the linkability of a data set with the original identity of a data subject, and is accordingly a useful security measure”.

 Registration = it was previously a requirement of national data protection law in a number of countries (for example Ireland, Malta, Poland, The Netherlands and UK) to register with the data protection authority.
 The general data protection registration requirement was abolished across Europe by GDPR although some registration obligations may remain, for example, where a DPIA discloses substantial risk which cannot be mitigated.
 The UK Data Protection Act 2018 retains a registration requirement for the UK.